Who's Who in U-46 Precision Manufacturing

-In the district’s precision manufacturing classes at South Elgin and Streamwood High Schools, students get hands-on training in precision measurement and learn how to operate lathe, milling and grinding machines.
+In the district’s precision manufacturing classes at South Elgin High School, students get hands-on training in precision measurement and learn how to operate lathe, milling and grinding machines.
 There is an emphasis on designing a production process and CNC education, which prepares students for the computer numerical control systems that are prevalent in today’s clean, modern world of manufacturing.

 The classes require problem solvers and those who excel in math.
-Some of the students juggle their advanced manufacturing courses with high-level math courses such as AP calculus.
+Some students juggle their advanced manufacturing courses with high-level math courses such as AP calculus.

 Students often work for local companies such as Wittenstein, a German-based precision manufacturer whose North American headquarters in Bartlett has offered U-46 students internships and scholarships.
 The internships give students even more hands-on work experience, emphasizing that this is no longer simply a career where one stands in front of a machine, according to Dr. Lars Aldinger, the executive vice president of production and logistics.

-U-46 students can earn college credit and test their proficiency through the National Institute of Metalworking Skills (NIMS), a standards groups whose rigorous, comprehensive accreditation program represents an important seal of approval within the manufacturing industry.
-U-46 is currently seeking district-wide accreditation of its precision manufacturing program through NIMS.
+U-46 students can earn college credit and test their proficiency through the National Institute of Metalworking Skills (NIMS), a standards group whose rigorous, comprehensive accreditation program represents an important seal of approval within the manufacturing industry.
+U-46 is currently seeking district-wide accreditation for its precision manufacturing program through NIMS.

 Eric Smith, the director of human resources for Hoffer Plastics in South Elgin, is also a member of the NIMS advisory council.
 The district’s class offerings, Smith notes, dovetail with what his company seeks in new employees — people with a sound educational foundation who want to continue to learn in the working world.